sikuli/sikuli/docs/source/globals.rst

 	.. py:attribute:: DelayAfterDrag
 			DelayBeforeDrop

-	*DelayAfterDraft* specifies the waiting time after mouse down at the source location as a decimal value (seconds). *DelayBeforeDrop* specifies the waiting time before mouse up at the target location as a decimal value (seconds).
+	*DelayAfterDrag* specifies the waiting time after mouse down at the source location as a decimal value (seconds).

+	*DelayBeforeDrop* specifies the
+	waiting time before mouse up at the target location as a decimal value (seconds).

-	When using :py:meth:`Region.dragDrop`  you may have situations, where the operation is not processed as expected.
+	**Usage**: When using :py:meth:`Region.dragDrop` you may have situations, where the operation is not processed as expected.
 This may be due to the fact, that the Sikuli actions are too fast for the target application to react properly.
 With these settings the waiting time after the mouse down at the source location and